j2udev/kruise/README.md

 ## Priority Deployments

-Kruise can execute batches of deployments in parallel.
+Kruise can execute batches of deployments in parallel, at the cost of more complexity.
+If the potential speed up of concurrent execution is not worth the complexity, don't use the `--concurrent` flag and Kruise will deploy the options passed syncronously, in the order they were given.
 If you have a set of simple deployments in which deployment A does not depend on deployment B in any way, you don't need to worry about priorities at all!
-Just execute kruise with the `--concurrent` flag and your deployments will be executed in parallel;
-however, let's say deployment A needs to apply a CustomResource that's defined in deployment B. In this case, you would want to specify in the `kruise.yaml` that the deployment responsible for creating the CustomResourceDefinition in B has a higher priority than the application of that CustomResource in A. This can be achieved with the `priority` field, which can be applied to each type of installer in Kruise.
+Just execute kruise with the `--concurrent` flag and your deployments will be executed in parallel; however, let's say deployment A needs to apply a CustomResource that's defined in deployment B. In this case, you would want to specify in the `kruise.yaml` that the deployment responsible for creating the CustomResourceDefinition in B has a higher priority than the application of that CustomResource in A. This can be achieved with the `priority` field, which can be applied to each type of installer in Kruise.

 Let's revisit the Istio example from earlier: